Cangnan County: Airport

 Cangnan is served by the Wenzhou Longwan International Airport, which provides direct service to many destinations such as Italy, South Korea, Thailand, and Vietnam.
 Regional routes reach Hong Kong and Taipei.
 It has an extensive domestic route network within the PRC and is consistently ranked top 30 in passenger traffic among Chinese airports.
 The airport is located just outside the city in the Longwan District with direct bus service linking the airport with Downtown Lingxi and Longgang.
 A new elevated express highway is under construction between the airport and Cangnan.

 Train

-Cangnan sits on the one of the busiest rail corridors (Yanhai High speed Railway) in China.
+Cangnan sits on one of the busiest rail corridors (Yanhai High speed Railway) in China.
 The main rail way station is Cangnan Railway Station.
 It is one of the busiest of the county-level rail station in Zhejiang Province, consisting of two platforms that house the High Speed CRH service to Shanghai, Nanjing, Hangzhou, Beijing, Xuzhou, Lu'an and beyond.